lukasturcani/cage_prediction/readme.rst

 Organic Cage Property Prediction".
 In order to replicate the results shown in the paper, go through the following steps:

-1. Download the database of organic cages from https://doi.org/10.14469/hpc/4618.
-The cages are divided among multiple ``stk`` ``.json`` population dump files, one for each reaction.
-In addition, the SQL database used to get the results shown in the paper is stored in ``cage_prediction.db``.
-2. Extract the downloaded archive, ``cages.tar.gz``.
-For example, using ``tar -xzf cages.tar.gz``.
-This will extract the ``cages`` folder, which holds the ``.json`` files and the SQL database.
+1. Download the file ``cage_prediction.db`` from
+   https://doi.org/10.14469/hpc/4618.
+This is a SQL database holding the cage properties which are modelled in the paper.
-3. Train the desired models.
+2. Train the desired models using the files in ``train_scripts``.
    Note that every training script has a usage statement which can be seen by running::

        python path_to_train_script.py --help